-The land is located in the Muddy Creek sub-Catchment of the Tamar Estuary Catchment.
-Muddy Creek flows south to north through the most south western corner of the title, and it also runs along the north western boundary of the title.
-There is an existing unregistered dam located in the most northern section of the title, which is located on an unnamed tributary of Muddy Creek.
-The size of this dam is unknown and there are no water allocations for irrigation associated with the dam or the title in general.
-There is also a small stock dam located near the eastern boundary further south.
-According to DPIPWE's Water Assessment Tool, there is 67ML of Surety 5 winter take water and 38ML of Surety 6 winter take available from Muddy Creek from its most north point on the subject title for irrigation.
+The land is located in the Distillery Creek sub-Catchment of the North Esk River Catchment.
+Distillery Creek flows south to north along the north eastern boundary of the subject title.
+There is an existing unregistered catchment dam located in the approximate centre of the title.
+The size of this dam is unknown and there are no water allocations for irrigation associated with the title in general.
+According to DPIPWE's Water Assessment Tool, there is 560ML of Surety 5 winter take water and 620ML of Surety 6 winter take available from Distillery Creek from its most northern point on the subject title, for irrigation.
 Surety 5 water is expected to be available eight years out of ten and Surety 6, approximately six to seven years out of ten.
 To utilise this water for summer, it would need to be stored.
-Given there is an existing small dam on the title and some potential for additional storage options potential for an irrigation water resource of 10ML could be developed relatively easily.
+Given there is an existing small dam on the title and some potential for additional storage options potential for an irrigation water resource of 10-20ML could be developed relatively easily.